confluentinc/ksql/ksql-clickstream-demo/README.md

 1. Go to your terminal and send the KSQL tables to Elasticsearch and Grafana.

-    1. From your terminal,, navigate to the demo directory:
+    1. From your terminal, navigate to the demo directory:

         ```
         cd ksql-clickstream-demo/demo/